AgentIAD: Agentic Industrial Anomaly Detection via Adaptive Memory Augmentation

-We build structured reasoning trajectories on the MMAD~\cite{jiang2024mmad} dataset with the assistance of GPT-4o~\cite{hurst2024gpt}, ensuring coherent visual–linguistic reasoning while programmatically controlling all tool invocations.
-Given an input image and its ground-truth labels (\textit{anomaly\_present}, \textit{anomaly\_type}), we first extract a region of interest (ROI): for anomalous samples, the ROI is obtained from the ground-truth defect mask, whereas for normal samples, GPT-4o predicts a plausible inspection area that a human operator would typically examine.
+\paragraph{Trajectory construction.} We construct structured reasoning trajectories on the MMAD~\cite{jiang2024mmad} dataset with assistance from GPT-4o~\cite{hurst2024gpt}, ensuring coherent visual--language supervision with controlled tool invocations.
+For each image, a region of interest is obtained from defect bboxes (anomalous samples) or predicted inspection areas (normal samples).
+The resulting trajectories interleave reasoning traces with staged tool calls, exposing the model to diverse multi-tool interaction patterns.

-Each trajectory is composed of GPT-generated reasoning traces (“thinking”) paired with programmatically inserted tool calls.
-We design three reasoning steps: (1) a pre-zoom reasoning step, where GPT-4o explains why the ROI appears suspicious based on the global image; (2) a post-zoom reasoning step, where GPT-4o analyzes both the cropped image and the original image to infer the correct anomaly label; (3) an optional reference-based reasoning step, where GPT-4o reasons again after receiving a normal exemplar to explain how cross-instance comparison confirms the final judgment.

-The first two reasoning steps form the \textbf{perceptive trajectory}, which reflects local inspection behavior enabled by the Perceptive Zoomer (PZ).
-All three steps together form the \textbf{comparative trajectory}, which additionally captures the exemplar-based verification behavior enabled by the Comparative Retriever (CR).
-These trajectories jointly teach the model how to observe, zoom, compare, and conclude in a structured, human-like inspection process.